An Unshakable Vision for the Coming Year

-It is wonderful that we can have a vision for our lives in 2021, in spite of all the challenges.
-God’s vision for your life can be fueled by beautiful answers to prayer.
+It is powerful to have a vision for your life in 2021, in spite of all the challenges.
+God’s vision for your life can be fueled by beautiful answers to prayer, and inspiration from the Holy Spirit.
 Specific goals can be met, and needs that God has placed on your heart can be fulfilled.

-Undergirding the specifics of God's vision for your life, the unchanging vision of love is designed to be a safety net.
-This can protect you and guide you, regardless of any unexpected changes you encounter.
+Undergirding the specifics of God's vision for your life is the unchanging vision of love: love from God that flows back to God and out to people.
+The power of God's love is a safety net.
+This vision of love can protect you and guide you, regardless of any unexpected changes you encounter.
 While there may be disruptions and unexpected challenges and difficulties in the coming year, they can be met with a daily reliance on the One who loves you, the God who can fill you with love in spite of the challenges that you face.

 Love is a fruit of the Holy Spirit, which means that the Holy Spirit will produce this love in your heart.
 God’s love is “shed abroad in our hearts through the Holy Spirit” (Romans 5:5).
 But love is also a choice, since we make daily choices to walk in love and to love other people.
 May our reservoir be full of love in the coming year!
 But this reservoir can only be refilled and renewed by spending time with God.
 Spend time alone in God’s presence daily, waiting on God and drawing strength from the Most High.
 God wants to fill you and empower you with love!
 We love, because he first loved us (1 John 4:19).
 Whatever else may meet you in the coming year, love should be at the center your vision.